apingault/siwecal_sdhcal_common_reconstruction/README.md

 ## Executable info

 For any executable in case of doubt how to use it type `python -m script --help`.
+If using swan, open a new terminal from the top banner.
+The executable should be located in `~/SWAN_projects/siwecal_sdhcal_common_reconstruction/`.

 ### Merging the trees